Welcome to the Best Floorstanding Speakers section of the Part-Time Audiophile Buyers Guide for 2023.

 Von Schweikert Audio ESE ($25,000 pr USD)

 Combining Leif Swanson’s affordable Endeavor Audio designs with drivers and technology culled from Von Scheikert Audio’s awesome Ultra speakers line—such as anodized aluminum woofer cones, a Kevlar midrange and a Beryllium tweeter—the ESE is entirely capable of providing full-range sound in almost any room.
 The ESE offers a big chunk of the dynamic sound of the Ultra 9 and Ultra 11 speakers for around one-tenth the price.
-An Editor’s Choice award winner.
+An Editor’s Choice award winner, and one of the best floorstanding speakers we’ve heard at anywhere near this price.

 Fussy to set-up, especially when it comes to getting the deepest bass honest, these “Danish leviathans” can do the big and loud thing impressively.
 The Dynaudio Confidence 50s do require a large room to really reach their potential, but at the end of the review period we wondered how we could possibly “go back to the presentation of a smaller pair of speakers.”